2011: UN International Year for People of African Descent

-The United Nations’ (UN) General Assembly declared the year 2011 to be the International Year for People of African Descent on December 18, 2009.
-The year aims to strengthen international, national and regional cooperation to benefit the people of African descent, and to recognize and promote their political, economic, social and cultural contributions from their diverse heritage and culture.
+The International Year for People of African Descent aimed to strengthen cooperation to benefit people of African descent, and to recognize and promote contributions from their diverse heritage and culture.

 - Access to Education.